Peter-Lankton/tik-tok-data/README.md

 # tik-tok-data
-The data I scraped to for my analysis.
+The data I scraped for my analysis.